vhorvath2010/stellar-classifiers/README.md

-# stellar_classification_decision_tree
+# Stellar Classifiers
-A decision tree classifier that classifies stars as 1 of 6 classes: Red Dwarf, Brown Dwarf, White Dwarf, Main Sequence , SuperGiants, HyperGiants.
+A decision tree classifier and a random forest classifier which classify stars as 1 of 6 classes: Red Dwarf, Brown Dwarf, White Dwarf, Main Sequence , SuperGiants, HyperGiants.